 The search algorithms are designed to surface relevant, authoritative pages and provide users with an efficient search experience.
 Optimizing your site and content with these factors in mind can help your pages rank higher in the search results.

-Put simply, when someone is searching for a product or service that you offer, the higher you are in the rankings the better chance of being found.
+Put simply, when someone is searching for a product or service that you offer, the higher you are in the rankings the better your chance of being found.
 So of course, everyone wants to be on the first page.
-This can be achieved overtime but requires consistency of either your time or investing in experts to maintain it for you after all how much free parking is around these days?
+This can be achieved over time but requires consistency of either your time or investing in experts to maintain it for you after all how much free parking is around these days?

 Why is SEO important for marketing?